AhmadAkmal83/jwt_sandbox/README.md

 ### Recommended Setup

-Use IDE and local JDK for iterative development builds and utilize the containerized database `jwt-db` as a data source and the containerized mail catcher `jwt-mail` to catch all outgoing mail.
+Use IDE and local JDK for iterative development builds and utilize the containerized database `jwt-db` as a data source and the containerized mail server `jwt-mail` to catch all outgoing mail.

 1. Run the two containers:
     ```shell